Gregory Andrews Cade

 Environmental Litigation Group, P.C.

-Attorney Gregory A. Cade specializes in Environmental Law and Asbestos Occupational Exposure, with a remarkable professional experience of over 25 years.
-He has successfully recovered millions of dollars for toxic exposure victims struggling with lung cancer, asbestosis, mesothelioma, bladder cancer, kidney cancer, esophageal cancer, gastrointestinal cancer, colon cancer, and pulmonary fibrosis.
+Attorney Gregory A. Cade is an accomplished expert in Environmental Law and Asbestos Occupational Exposure, with over 25 years of experience.
+He has successfully secured millions of dollars in compensation for victims of toxic exposure, helping those afflicted with lung cancer, asbestosis, mesothelioma, bladder cancer, kidney cancer, and other serious illnesses.

-Gregory A. Cade is also the chairman of Environmental Litigation Group, P.C., which he joined in 1993 as an investigator and litigation paralegal.
-He is also a member of numerous renowned groups and associations, including the ABA and the National Registry of Environmental Professionals.
+Gregory A. Cade is the Chairman of Environmental Litigation Group, P.C., where he began his career in 1993 as an investigator and litigation paralegal.
+He is also an active member of several prestigious organizations, including the American Bar Association (ABA) and the National Registry of Environmental Professionals.

-Cade pursued a master’s program in Occupational Health, Safety, and Industrial Hygiene on top of obtaining his J.D. degree from Miles School of Law in 2001.
-He worked closely with toxicologists, epidemiologists, and other scientists at the UCLA School of Public Health, contributing to a thorough understanding of how environmental pollutants affect human health.
+Cade holds a Master’s degree in Occupational Health, Safety, and Industrial Hygiene, alongside a J.D. from Miles School of Law.
+At the UCLA School of Public Health, he worked with leading toxicologists and epidemiologists, which deepened his understanding of how environmental pollutants affect human health.

-The attorney’s dedication and motivation are renewed daily while working with clients who have been negligently or intentionally injured by exposure to toxic contaminants in the workplace or the environment.
-While Gregory Cade is the Principal Attorney at the law firm, he always makes sure to allow everyone on the legal team to have a word to say on how to approach a case, as he works in a democratic and diplomatic capacity.
+The attorney’s dedication and motivation are reinvigorated daily as he works with clients who have suffered harm due to negligent or intentional exposure to toxic contaminants in the workplace or the environment.
+As the lead attorney at the firm, Gregory Cade ensures that everyone on the legal team has a voice in determining how to approach each case, fostering a collaborative and inclusive atmosphere.

 - Miles College